-But don’t run away just yet… I am going to guide you through many of the styles that are available with a brief description of each, so that you will be prepared to figure out what’s best for yourself, your spouse, and/or your loved ones.
+But don’t run away just yet… I am going to guide you through many of the styles that are available with a brief description of each so that you will be prepared to figure out what’s best for yourself, your spouse, and/or your loved ones.

-The 7 Kinds of Bathroom Grab Bars
+The 7 Styles of Bathroom Grab Bars

 1. Straight Safety Bar